 Travis has played and conducted more than 500 performances of Broadway musicals across the U.S. and Canada as well as multiple guest conducting appearances with the Syracuse Symphony Orchestra and Central New York's new professional orchestra, Symphoria.
 He also performed as section violinist with the orchestras of Syracuse, Charleston and Greensboro, as well as the Eastern Philharmonic Orchestra at Eastern Music Festival, where he previously served as a faculty member.
 He has enjoyed collaborating with well-known composers, including conducting the world premiere of Academy Award-nominated composer Patrick Doyle's score for the silent film "IT" at the 2013 Syracuse International Film Festival.

 As director of Le Moyne College's music program from 2010-2016, he lead the program through a period of renewal and growth.
 In 2013, Prof. Newton founded the College's interdisciplinary undergraduate arts administration program, and in 2015 he created new graduate programs in arts administration, including a Master of Science and Graduate Certificate.
-He served as Artistic Director of the Le Moyne College Summer Arts Institute String Camp from 2012-2016.
+He serves as Artistic Director of the Le Moyne College Summer Arts Institute String Camp.

 Prof. Newton serves on the Board of Directors of the Association of Arts Administration Educators and presents regularly at arts administration conferences in the United States and abroad.
-He also serves on the Board of Directors of the Syracuse Friends of Chamber Music and is the organization's Music Director, programming their season of world-class chamber music.
+He also serves on the Board of Directors of the Syracuse Friends of Chamber Music and is the organization's Director of Music Programming, programming their season of world-class chamber music.